wireapp/brand/Tone of Voice.md

 For complete punctuation rules, we suggest you refer to any good American style guide (_The Chicago Manual of Style_ or _The Yahoo Style Guide_).

+### Word choice
+Whenever possible, cut unnecessary words.
+Avoid using too many qualifiers (adjectives, adverbs), modifying clauses and jargon.

+Be careful that you don’t bury the action of your sentence in a noun.
+Instead, take the action out of the noun and put it in the verb format.

 ## Glossary of Wire terms